i487/PHAT-OS/README.md

 # BUILD
 System is compiled with nasm
-To build the system simply run 'make'
+To build the system simply run `make`

 ## Runing the system
 System was tested on qemu and and on real hardware